 Operating data exchange with respect to events, failures and accidents, remedial activities and actions implemented to prevent their recurrence in future.

 Life Management/extension of the NPP equipment.

+Rendering of Services required for safety, reliable and efficient operation of BNPP-1.

 Involvement of REA specialists and its subcontractors in the works performed at the BNPP site during maintenance preparation, conduct, and repair of BNPP- 1 (routine, medium and overhaul).

-Analysis and evaluation of the reactor vessel surveillance specimen.

 Exchange of information on the units’ performance indicators.

-To organize participation of Iranian specialist at annual seminars on Russian NPPs’ sites on such topics as operation,maintenance and repair, upgrading,technical assistance.
+To organize participation of Iranian specialist at annual seminars on Russian NPPs’ sites on such topics as operationmaintenance and repair, upgrading,and technical support.

 Providing the Permanent Representatives among the list of companies stipulated in Appendix 1 for operation supervision on the basis of the Principal request.